green-code-initiative/ecoCode-javascript/eslint-plugin/CONTRIBUTING.md

 The last step is to open a PR on this project with the implementation of the rule, and a second one on the ecoCode project with the list of updated rules.
 Keep an eye on the coverage of your rule implementation 👀

+Please check the semantic version you wish to target with your development: `yarn version check -i`

 This is the end of this guide, thank you for reading this far and contributing to the project 🙏.